-- 13. To improve participants' awareness of options for representation and assistance, including by qualified or accredited nonlawyers, agencies should inform participants about such options early and throughout adjudications, including at levels of decision-making prior to an opportunity for a hearing and by posting relevant information on their websites. - 14.
+- 14. To improve participants' awareness of options for representation and assistance, including by qualified or accredited nonlawyers, agencies should inform participants about such options early and throughout adjudications, including at levels of decision making prior to an opportunity for a hearing and by posting relevant information on their websites. - 15.
 Agencies should publish the following in the Code of Federal Regulations and on their websites: - a.
-Rules prescribing the qualifications required for nonlawyer representatives; - Rules for accrediting, educating, and regulating nonlawyer representatives, for agencies with formal accreditation programs; and - c.
-Rules governing the conduct and ethical obligations of nonlawyer representatives, as well as procedures for adjudicating alleged violations of these rules and imposing sanctions. - 15.
+Rules prescribing the qualifications required for nonlawyer representatives; - b.
+Rules for accrediting, educating, and regulating nonlawyer representatives, for agencies with formal accreditation programs; and - c.
+Rules governing the conduct and ethical obligations of nonlawyer representatives, as well as procedures for adjudicating alleged violations of these rules and imposing sanctions. - 16.
 To inform and protect participants, agencies should publish on their websites the names of nonlawyer representatives who have been sanctioned, the nature of the sanction, and, as relevant, the specified period of the sanction.
 Agencies may omit certain information regarding the nature of the violation or sanction as necessary to preserve recognized privacy interests.
+Agencies should consider establishing, when appropriate, procedures for removing information about sanctioned representatives from their websites after a certain period of time has elapsed or a sanction is no longer in effect.